Why Static Site Generators aren't Good for My Blog

 I would be speaking about my own experiences and you may have noticed my in the title, which is there to remind you about the subjective nature of this article.
 I don’t dare to speak about your blog or any other blog out there, but my own.
 I have no intention to convert you to my side, yet I would be very glad to see some of the like-minded people out there.
 I know they exist.
-My own research on the topic has unveiled, that although static site generators have this really substantial and zealous following, there are sober voices in the crowd, appealing to common sense.
-This is exactly why Kevin Dangoor went “From WordPress to Octopress and Back” or why Michael Rooney is “Migrating from Octopress to WordPress” — in the exact opposite direction from the majority of switchers.
+My own research on the topic has unveiled, that although static site generators have this zealous following, there are sober voices in the crowd, appealing to common sense.
+This is exactly why Kevin Dangoor went “From Wordpress to Octopress and Back” or why Michael Rooney is “Migrating from Octopress to WordPress” — in the exact opposite direction from the majority of switchers.

-It doesn’t boil down solely to WordPress vs Octopress debate, as the issue in hands is much broader and may be represented as dynamic site engines vs static site generators.
+It doesn’t boil down solely to Wordpress vs Octopress debate, as the issue in hands is much broader and may be represented as dynamic site engines vs static site generators.
 If you’re not aware of the difference between the two, here are the basics: with dynamic site your content is generated dynamically by an application running on the server side, static sites, on contrary, are pre-generated or written outright in HTML.
 Basically, dynamic sites are a web-applications that could change their behaviour instantly, depending on input and other factors, while static sites: well, they’re just HTML files passively sitting there, waiting for you to open and read them.
-Sure, with introduction of jQuerry, Java Script and HTML 5 to the mix, the difference gets a little less distinctive, but let’s stop at this level.
+Sure, with introduction of jQuerry, Java Script and HTML 5 to the mix, the difference gets a little blurry, but let’s stop at this level.

 So, what are the lucrative advantages of the static generation model?
 What makes people switch so quickly and without looking back?
 I came up with 3 most important reasons: